MatthijsZw/jekyll-survey/_pages/3_thankyou.md

 pageNo: 3
 ---

 Thank you for participating!
-You can find the results of the survey on [my website](https://www.matth-ijs.nl)
+To make your own survey or questionnaire, go to the [Jekyll-survey repository](https://github.com/MatthijsZw/jekyll-survey).